 Follow Focus tracks your text insertion point and what you type, in Apple Notes, for example.
 It magnifies the text so you don’t have to squint when typing notes.
 Smart Typing automatically switches to Window Zoom focusing on what you’re typing when the keyboard appears.
-Should you type a wrong letter, you can see it in the window zoom to correct it immediately.
-It would also be better if the predictive text was also magnified, though.
+Should you type a wrong letter, you can see it in the window zoom and correct it immediately.
+It would also be better if the predictive text was also magnified though.

 Follow Focus also works with Scribble.
 However, the zoomed window movements (as you write) are distracting.
-It is easier to use the keyboard, you make fewer errors that way.
+It is easier to use the keyboard, because you make fewer errors that way.

 Long-pressing a zoom controller will temporarily toggle zoom.
 You can adjust the Controller Actions for Single-Tap, Double-Tap and Triple-Tap to: